-This is the introduction to the book, “Whyography: Building a Brand Fueled by Purpose,” by Chris Olsen
+From the book, “Whyography: Building a Brand Fueled by Purpose,”

 The summer Beyoncé’s single “Crazy in Love” debuted, I was working as the marketing director for a hip-hop radio station.
 My friend Dawn worked in advertising sales there.
 Some of her clients were nightclubs that partnered with the radio station to host parties with DJs, cheap drinks, dance contests and prizes.
 Dawn and I attended many of the club events together.
 Our role was to make sure everything went off without a hitch.
 Sometimes that meant sampling the drink specials while debating whether Destiny’s Child would make it without Beyoncé and sweating our asses off on the dance floor.
 We took our jobs very seriously.